Silver Criteria

 With their front paws on handler’s arm or a sofa, table etc., dog dips head between their front legs and holds the position.

-Send Away to Paws Up on a Raised Target
+Send to Paws Up (Silver)

 Sequenced Leg and Arm Jump